 Hiking to Sternberg Point

-We enjoyed the sight of the Columbia River above the basalt rocks.
-Roaming would make the walk more interesting, and we were never far from the main path.
+We enjoyed the Columbia River above the basalt rocks.
+Roaming would make the walk more interesting, and we were never far from the main trail.
 Views stretched north to Sunland Park and south to Sentinel Mountain, past Vantage Bridge.

-Unless we walked to the ridgetop, west views were scarce.
-Even then, it wouldn’t be high enough to see Whiskey Dick Wildlife Area.
-Terrain variation is slight to want to go higher, so we’ve only taken the ridge on the return.
+Without moving up to the ridgetop, west views were virtually nonexistent.
+Even then, it still wouldn’t be high enough to see Whiskey Dick Wildlife Area.
+Terrain variation is too slight to want to go higher, and we’ve only taken the ridge on the return.

 See more trip photos here.